Last updated: 14 March 2023

 “I have to admit I was initially somewhat doubtful.
 I did not think the consultant would fully understand our business.
 But once again, I was pleasantly surprised— the consultant spent ample time and effort going through our business pain points and mapping out a digital solution and training roadmap to address our business needs and support our plans to venture to overseas markets.”

 Additionally, as the company adopts more digital solutions and their online presence grows, the digital consultant also offered Mr Rajagopal advice on cybersecurity and data protection—laying the foundation for future digital growth.

-Currently, Mr Rajagopal and his team are in the midst of receiving project management support from the digital consultant for end-to-end solution implementation—ensuring a smooth transition from manual operations to integrated inventory management across all sales channels.
+Currently, Mr Rajagopal and his team are in the midst of receiving project management support from the digital transformation strategy consultant for end-to-end solution implementation—ensuring a smooth transition from manual operations to integrated inventory management across all sales channels.

 Becoming a digital success

 Mr Rajagopal estimates that with the help of the solutions recommended through CTO-as-a-Service, Asia Excel could potentially cut down processing time drastically.

 During peak periods, the company could receive 500 orders which would take three days to process—moving forward, it might take just 30 minutes.
 Staff that were previously busy manually processing orders could also be redeployed to customer care functions to better support Asia Excel’s growing customer demands.

 Since conquering the virtual world of e-commerce and addressing major challenges with digital solutions, the Asia Excel team is set on expanding overseas.
 Currently, Mr Rajagopal and his team are developing virtual showrooms with IMDA’s help to share their products with the world.